lucj/katacoda-scenarios/k0s/multi-node/step2.md

 Then start it:

-`sudo systemctl start k0sworker`{{execute HOST2}}
+`sudo k0s start`{{execute HOST2}}

 It will take a few tens of seconds to get the worker node ready.

+Make sure it has started correctly

+`sudo k0s status`{{execute HOST2}}

-After it's running you can list the nodes from the controlplane:
+You can list the nodes from the controlplane:

 `sudo k0s kubectl get node`{{execute}}

-You should now be able to see the newly added worker:
+Note: only the worker node appears in this list due to the control plane isolation feature of k0s

 ```
 NAME     STATUS   ROLES    AGE   VERSION
 node01   Ready    <none>   32s   v1.21.3+k0s
 ```

-Note: only the worker node appears in this list due to the control plane isolation feature of k0s.

 You've succesfully created a multi-node cluster containing one controller and one worker node.